hiddenlayerai/hiddenlayer-model-scan-github-action/README.md

 `AWS_SECRET_ACCESS_KEY`: Required when scanning a model on S3 if not using self hosted runners with access to S3.

 `AZURE_BLOB_SAS_KEY`: Required when scanning a model file in a Azure Blob private container.

+`HUGGINGFACE_TOKEN`: Required if you want to scan private or licensed models.

 ## Output